Oliver Mayerhoffer — how this page works

 Koh Chang, Krasnoyarsk, Victor in Samui, Mangoes and Palm Trees born from loss we refuse to waste.

-French-colonial food divides, then live regional audits — publishing weekly from the road.
+French-colonial food divides, then live regional notes — publishing weekly with the family.

 What that means on the page